Universal-Rating-System/VEnvIt/README.md

 ## Introduction

-`vn.ps1`, creates a Python virtual environment.
+`vn.ps1`, creates a Python new virtual environment.
 It uses a combination of environment variables and command line parameters to set up the environment.
 If the target project directory already exists and has a `pyproject.toml`, the Python modules will be installed accordingly, alternatively it will install a default set of development tools:

 - Pre-Commit
 - Black